Total Knee Replacement (TKR)

 After Total Knee Replacement:

-physiotherapy is important to a patient’s effective rehabilitation and recovery following a complete knee replacement.
+physiotherapy is important to a patient’s effective rehabilitation and recovery following a total knee replacement.
 To gain the best results, patients must carefully work with their physiotherapist and adhere to their treatment plan.